 March For Our Lives, No Longer Protesting In Streets, Unveils Gun Control Plan

-With their hopes fading that lawmakers in Washington will pass new gun safety measures, young activists from March For Our Lives are out with their own plans on how to stem gun violence.
+With their hopes fading that lawmakers in Washington will pass new gun safety measures, young activists from March for Our Lives are out with their own plans on how to stem gun violence.

-The proposal, called A Peace Plan for A Safer America, comes a little more than two weeks after a pair of mass shootings claimed the lives of 31 people and injuring dozens more in El Paso, Texas, and Dayton, Ohio.
+The proposal, called A Peace Plan for a Safer America, comes a little more than two weeks after a pair of mass shootings claimed the lives of 31 people and injured dozens more in El Paso, Texas, and Dayton, Ohio.
 In the days after those shootings, President Trump signaled there was "a very strong appetite for background checks" on people seeking to purchase firearms.

 But there are reports the president has either lost interest in the matter or changed his mind.

-Organizers with March For Our Lives say there needs to be a greater urgency by elected officials to protect American lives.
+Organizers with March for Our Lives say there needs to be a greater urgency by elected officials to protect American lives.
 They see the gun issue as both a crisis and a cause for the federal government to declare a national emergency.

-"The fact that we keep getting caught up in debates and then nothing happens is what's getting Americans killed on a daily basis," March For Our Lives cofounder David Hogg tells NPR.
+"The fact that we keep getting caught up in debates and then nothing happens is what's getting Americans killed on a daily basis," March for Our Lives co-founder David Hogg tells NPR.

 Hogg is a survivor of the shooting at Marjory Stoneman Douglas High School in Parkland, Fla., last year.
 Seventeen students and faculty were shot to death by a former student.